Ilingu/TeNidditter/tenidditter/README.md

 Generate OG:image on the fly for the reddit posts [youtube.com/watch?v=6rYzM_oWi7A]

-[REMAINING]: sub/unsub to subteddit (db), generate teddit feed // redo for twitter
+[REMAINING]: view posts, generate teddit feed // redo for twitter